syncfusion-content/asp.netwebforms-docs/aspnet/DateRangePicker/display-format.md

 keywords: format
 ---

-# Text representation in ASP.NET DateRangePicker Display Format
+# Display Format in ASP.NET DateRangePicker

 Text representation of date and time in their corresponding text box in a control, can be changed using the available API called **DateFormat**, **TimeFormat**.
 By default those values will be set based on culture.